D-Bits/Danabases-Blog/content/about.md

 *"I was born not knowing and have had only a little time to change that here and there."* -Richard Feynman

 Hello and welcome to my website!
 My name is Dana Lockwood, and I am a programmer and avid technology enthusiast.
-My primary interest is in database development and managment.
-I have a background in multiple different languages and technologies, such as SQL, Python, C#/.NET Core, and [more](/skills).
+While I primarily specialize in implementing a variety of elegant solutions using Python 3 and PostgreSQL, I also have a background in multiple different languages and technologies, such as C#/.NET Core, HTML, CSS, and [more](/skills).

 The GitHub repo for this website can be found [here](https://github.com/D-Bits/Danabases-Blog).